How does your state compare?

 Tobacco use remains the leading cause of preventable death and disease in the United States and in Georgia.
 To address this enormous toll, the American Lung Association calls for the following actions to be taken by Georgia's elected officials:

-1. Increase the cigarette tax by a $1.50 per pack or more and equalize taxes for all tobacco products, including e-cigarettes;
+1. Increase the cigarette tax by $1.50 per pack or more and equalize taxes for all tobacco products, including e-cigarette;

 2. Pass legislation to ensure all Georgia Medicaid enrollees have access to the full array of evidence-based treatments to quit tobacco without barriers to access; and